-The Early Childhood Education curriculum is designed to train assistants to be teachers, psychologists and other professionals in schools, institutions, agencies, and organizations concerned with young children.
-Graduates have a choice of career opportunities in day care centers, nursery schools, kindergartens, and early grades.
+The A.A.S.
+Degree in Early Childhood Education is designed for those students who are interested in entering the workforce upon graduation.
+Trained as assistants or teachers, psychologists, and other professionals in schools, institutions, agencies, and organizations concerned with young children, graduates have a choice of career opportunities in day care centers, pre-schools, kindergartens, and primary grades.
 The course of study includes technical and general education courses as well as observation and practice in field work with young children.
-This program is designed for immediate entry into the workforce.
-If you are considering transferring, please check with the transferring institution and the program coordinator.
+Following NAEYC's definition of the young child, all courses study the child from birth to eight years of age.

-A minimum grade of "C" must be attained in Child Development courses in order to take CHD 220-221 Field Work in Child Development.
-CHD 100 Introduction to Early Childhood Education is a prerequisite for all child development courses except CHD 101 Infants & Toddlers.
+A minimum grade of "C" must be attained in Early Childhood Education courses in order to take CHD 220-221 Field Work in Child Development.
+CHD 100 Introduction to Early Childhood Education is a prerequisite for all early childhood education courses except CHD 101 Infants / Toddlers.
+CHD ECR is completed concurrently with CHD 100.

 First Semester SemHrs.
 Second Semester SemHrs.
-CHD 100 - Intro. to Early Child Edu c.
-3 CHD 208/PSY 204 - Child Psychology 7 3 CHD ECR - Child Development Reg ulations 0 Early Childhood Elective 3 CHD 101 - Infants & Toddlers 3 CHD 207 - Young Children in Society 3 CIS 110 - Intro. to Micro comp. (or h igher) 3 EDU 150 - Introduction to Education 3 ENG 101 - English Composition 3 Science Biology Elective 3-4 FYE 101 - First Year Experience 1 15-16 PSY 103 - General Psychology 3 Health & Physical Education 1 16-17
+ENG 101 - English Composition 3 ART 110 - Art Appreciation or CHD 100 - Intro to Early Childhoo d Ed 3 MUS 150 - Music Appreciation 3 CHD 101 - Infants and Toddlers 3 CHD 208/PSY204 - Child Psycholog y 3 CHDECR - Early Childhood Regula ations 0 CHD 207 - Young Children in Society y 3 PSY 103 - General Psychology 3 CHD - Elective 3 CIS 110 - Intro to Micro Computer (o r higher) 3 MAT - Elective 3 FYE 101 - First Year Experience 1 Health & Physical Education Elective e 2 15-16 17